chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_FAQ.md

 ## How do I use the Portal's API to select data?

+Every class in the API has a `find` method which can be used to select all objects that match criteria provided in a query.
+The `find` method utilizes operators to create queries.

+The Portal's API reference can be found [here](https://chanzuckerberg.github.io/cryoet-data-portal/python-api.html).

 ## What is the dataset identifier and portal ID?